Ten Ways You Can Implement Alternative Fuels and Energy-Efficient Vehicle Technologies

-Reduce petroleum use by taking advantage of resources you already have.
+Make a difference by taking advantage of resources you already have.
 Many light-duty vehicle models come standard with flex-fuel capability, meaning they can run on ethanol-gasoline blends as high as 85% ethanol.
 Most flex-fuel vehicles have an E85 sticker inside the fuel door, yellow fuel caps, and/or external decals or badges to indicate the vehicle can run on E85.

 If you do have flex-fuel vehicles, use the AFDC's Alternative Fueling Station Locator to find stations near you that provide E85, or map a driving route with E85 station locations identified along the way.

 Using U.S.-produced biodiesel in place of petroleum-based diesel reduces emissions and contributes to economic growth.
 Biodiesel can be used in most newer models of heavy-duty and light-duty diesel vehicles without modification, and all manufacturers have approved the use of B5 (5% biodiesel, 95% petroleum diesel) with no impact to warranties.
 Use the AFDC's Alternative Fueling Station Locator to find stations near you that provide biodiesel, or map a driving route with biodiesel station locations identified along the way.